 Current law and policy

 At international level, the Gothenburg Protocol and amendments to it set emissions ceilings levels for various pollutants.
 Its aim is to control long-range transboundary pollution.
 It is implemented at EU level through several directives, including the National Emission Ceilings Directives of 2001 and 2016.
 The 2001 Directive is implemented in the UK through the by the National Emission Ceilings Regulations 2002.
 The 2016 Directive sets emission ceilings which apply from 2020.
-It is expected to be transposed in the UK by June 2018 and implemented by December 2018.
+The National Emission Ceilings Regulations 2018 to implement it are due to come in to force on 1 July 2018.